theXappy/RemoteNET/README.md

 ![icon](https://raw.githubusercontent.com/theXappy/RemoteNET/main/icon.png)
 # RemoteNET [![NuGet][nuget-image]][nuget-link]
-This library lets you examine, create and interact with remote objects in other .NET processes.
+This library lets you examine, create and interact with remote objects in other .NET/Visual C++ processes.
 The target app doesn't need to be explicitly compiled (or consent) to support it.

 Basically this library lets you mess with objects of any other .NET app without asking for permissions :)